Going to Kansas City.

 Chappell's Restaurant & Sports Museum, not really a museum but with a huge memorabilia collection, has been called the best sports bar in town.
 323 Armour Rd., at Erie St, 11 miles northeast of the sports complex, and 5 miles north of downtown.

-If you visit Kansas City during the European soccer season, which is now underway, you can probably find your favorite club on TV at No Other Pub, 1370 Grand Blvd., across from the Sprint Center.
+If you visit Kansas City during the European soccer season, which is now underway, you can probably find your favorite club on TV at either Johnny's Tavern, or at No Other Pub, 1370 Grand Blvd., across from the Sprint Center.

 Sidelights.
 Kansas City's sports history is a bit uneven.
 When the Royals and Chiefs have been good, they've been exceptional.
 But they've also had long stretches of mediocrity.
 Still, there are some local sites worth checking out.

-Hall-of-Famers Satchel Paige, Willard Brown and Hilton Smith were their biggest stars, although it should be noted that, while he played with them in the 1945 season, Jackie Robinson was, at the time, not considered as much of a baseball prospect some of the other players who were thought of as potential "first black players," like Paige, Monte Irvin and Larry Doby; it was his competitiveness and his temperament, as much as his talent, that got Brooklyn Dodgers president Branch Rickey interested in him.
-And in a travesty, Monarchs legend Buck O’Neil has never been elected to the Hall of Fame.
+Hall-of-Famers Satchel Paige, Willard Brown and Hilton Smith, and, of course, Buck O'Neil, were their biggest stars, although it should be noted that, while he played with them in the 1945 season, Jackie Robinson was, at the time, not considered as much of a baseball prospect some of the other players who were thought of as potential "first black players," like Paige, Monte Irvin and Larry Doby; it was his competitiveness and his temperament, as much as his talent, that got Brooklyn Dodgers president Branch Rickey interested in him.
 The Monarchs had to leave after the 1955 season, because of the arrival of the A's.

 Muehlebach Field, as it was then known was also the home to Kansas City's 1st pro football team, the team known as the Blues in 1924 and the Cowboys in 1925 and '26.